oilandsugar/ritual-dust/content/folklore/way-of-life.md

 ## Challenge assumptions and false narratives about yourself

 In the process of tending to my insecurities I had to question parts of my own constructed identify that were conflicting with my true values, feelings and commitments.
-This is scary and letting go of them can feel like losing myself, but the more I challenge those versions of me that aren't compatible with who I really am te more I realize that I don't need a large set of descriptors and immutable traits to have a strong sense of identity.
+This is scary and letting go of them can feel like losing myself, but the more I challenge those versions of me that aren't compatible with who I really am the more I realize that I don't need a large set of descriptors and immutable traits to have a strong sense of identity.
 The more I let go of the ones that don't serve me anymore the more it creates space to grow.

 ## Focus on commitments, dreams and goals instead of tasks